intelops-dev/ebpf-network/README.md

 	log.Printf("Press Ctrl-C to exit and remove the program")
 ```

-`link.AttachXDP()` attaches the XDP program to the specified network interface.
+* `link.AttachXDP()` attaches the XDP program to the specified network interface.
 It returns a handle to the XDP program that can be used to detach it later.
-The function takes an `XDPOptions` struct that specifies the program and the network interface. `objs.XdpProgFunc` is the eBPF program's entry point function.
+* The function takes an `XDPOptions` struct that specifies the program and the network interface. `objs.XdpProgFunc` is the eBPF program's entry point function.
-<p> If an error occurs while attaching the XDP program, the program exits with a fatal error message.defer l.Close() defers the closing of the XDP program handle until the end of the function.</p>
+* If an error occurs while attaching the XDP program, the program exits with a fatal error message.defer l.Close() defers the closing of the XDP program handle until the end of the function.

 ```Go
 	// Print the contents of the BPF hash map (source IP address -> packet count).